curv3d/curv/docs/Theory.rst

 SDF Techniques
 ==============
-Early F-Rep systems used a simpler representation.
+Early F-Rep systems used a simple representation.
 A geometry function ``f(p)`` indicates whether the point ``p`` is inside, on the boundary, or outside of the shape, by returning 3 different values (eg, a negative, zero or positive number).
 This made it easy to write geometry functions.
 However, rendering was very expensive.
 It was done by blind sampling of points in a 3D grid (lots of function evaluations).
 It wasn't accurate: if a small detail fell between grid points, it was lost.

-The Signed Distance Field representation contains a lot more information than just inside/boundary/outside.
-This extra information is used for fast, accurate GPU rendering, and by a number of rendering and modelling techniques.
+This lead to a period of experimentation, searching for an F-Rep with fast, accurate rendering.

-The SDF representation was the result of a period of experimentation, where a number of new F-Rep representations were tried.
-However, SDF won because it is the simplest such representation that works.
+A number of new F-Reps were tried.
+SDF won because it is the simplest such F-Rep that works.
 It's relatively simple to define, relatively cheap to compute, and doesn't require the distance field to have a derivative everywhere.

-Techniques:
+A Signed Distance Field contains a lot more information than just inside/boundary/outside.
+This extra information is used for fast, accurate GPU rendering, and by a number of rendering and modelling techniques:

 * sphere tracing, aka ray marching
 * collision detection: https://www.youtube.com/watch?v=x_Iq2yM4FcA